bateyt/phlstats/README.md

 # phlstats
 Playground for learning shiny while having fun with college football stats.
+Very new to both of these and need to send a big shout-out to
+[Salem Gilani](https://twitter.com/saiemgilani) and all the authors/contributors to [cfbfasteR](https://saiemgilani.github.io/cfbfastR/index.html).